Scholarships and Awards

 College Teaching and Professional Development

 Most graduate degrees in music require coursework in music pedagogy.
 Students who plan to teach at the college level are urged to be involved in the many offerings of CU Boulder's renowned Center for Teaching and Learning.
 Workshops, observations, consultations and other professional development opportunities are scheduled throughout the academic year.
-These include campus-level offerings as posted at the Center for Teaching and Learning website, as well as music-specific events organized by the Lead TAs in the College of Music.
+These include campus-level offerings as posted at the Center for Teaching and Learning website, as well as music-specific events organized by the Lead Teaching Assistants in the College of Music.
 The program offers three certificates that graduate students may pursue during their studies at CU Boulder: the Certificate in College Teaching (CCT), Professional Development Certificate for Preparing Future Faculty (PDC:PFF)and Professional Development Certificate for Preparing Future Professionals in Business, Government, Industry and the Arts (PDC:BGIA).
 For details, see Graduate Certificates.

 Financial Aid